nurion-ai/nurion/solstice/design-docs/architecture.md

   - Drive the pipeline by pulling output splits from upstream stages and pushing to downstream stages.
   - Monitor stage counters to detect when the DAG is quiescent, trigger checkpoints, and collect metrics.
   - Apply backpressure to source ingestion via a configurable `source_pending_limit`, ensuring the Ray object store is not overrun.
-* `StageMasterActor`: Manages a stage-local queue of splits and a pool of worker actors.
+* `StageMasterActor`: Manages the split queues, per-split state, and a pool of StageWorkers.
 Functions:
   - Schedule splits on available workers (`process_split`) and track inflight work.
+  - Persist split-level state via `StateManager` and coordinate checkpoint handles without involving workers.
   - Fan-out completed splits directly to downstream stage masters using shared Ray object references, buffering locally only for sink stages.
   - Provide per-stage metrics and queue counters for backpressure and lifecycle decisions.
-* `WorkerActor`: Executes the user operator over batches.
+* `StageWorker`: Executes the user operator over batches without retaining persistent state.
 Responsibilities:
   - Materialise Ray batch references and invoke `process_batch`.
-  - Maintain operator state via `StateManager`.
   - Produce output batches and return Ray references alongside operator metrics.

 ### State & Checkpointing
 * `GlobalStateMaster`: Coordinates checkpoint barriers, collects split-level handles, and orchestrates restore.
-* `StateManager`: Maintains per-split and operator state within worker actors, emitting checkpoint handles on demand.
+* `StateManager`: Lives with each stage master, tracking split state (offsets, metadata) and emitting checkpoint handles on demand.
 * Checkpoints capture lineage and offsets per split.
-Restoration rehydrates stage masters and workers using these handles.
+Restoration rehydrates stage masters, which in turn restart stateless workers.

 ### Control Plane Services
 * `MetaService`: Maintains the DAG topology, stage metadata, and global job status.
 Handles stage registration and metrics aggregation.